tardypad/dotfiles/colors/README.md

 This allows tools whose colors cannot be configured or have not been configured yet, to have a meaningful display as was intended initially.
 This is mainly useful for their error messages, which are often displayed in red by default, not to suddenly be displayed white and get unnoticed.

-Obviously this only works if the theme itself is not overall in the red tones.
+The 8 last colors follow the ANSI meaning as best as possible given the remaining colors available in the scheme.